-- 1. Press the (\mathbf{P}) button for more than 5 seconds; - 2.
-The display alternately shows PR55 and G; - With the ▲ and ♥ buttons set the value assigned to [114] PAS2 (Level 2 password); - Notes: 1.
-The factory default password for configuration parameters is equal to 20. - 2.
-All parameter modification are protected by a time out.
+- 1. Press the P button for more than 5 seconds; - 2.
+The upper display will show PB55 while the lower display shows B. - 3.
+With the ♠ and ♥ buttons set the value assigned to [114] PAS2 (Level 2 password);

+Notes: 1.
+The factory default password for configuration parameters is equal to 20.

+2. All parameter modification are protected by a time out.
 If no button is pressed for more than 10 second the instrument returns automatically to the Standard display, the new value of the last selected parameter is lost and the parameter modification procedure is closed.

-When you desire to remove the time out (e.g. for the first configuration of an instrument) you can use a password equal to 1000 plus the programmed password (e.g. 1000 + 20 [default] = 1020).
+When you desire to remove the time out (e.g. for the first configuration of an instrument) you can use a password equal to 1000 plus the programmed

-It is always possible to manually End the parameter configuration procedure (see below).
-3. During parameter modification the instrument continues to perform the control.
+- password (e.g. 1000 + 20 [default] = 1020).
+It is always possible to manually End the parameter configuration procedure (see below). - 3.
+During parameter modification the instrument continues to perform the control.
 In certain conditions (e.g. when a parameter change can produces a heavy bump to the process) it is advisable to temporarily stop the controller from controlling during the programming procedure (its control output will be Off).
 A password equal to 2000 + the programmed value (e.g. 2000 + 20 = 2020) will switch the control out off during configuration.
-The control will restart automatically when the parameter modification procedure will be manually ended.

-- 4. Press P button; - 5.
-The instrument will show alternately the acronym of the first parameter promoted to this level and its value; - By (▲) and (♥) buttons assign to this parameter the desired value; - Press the P button in order to memorize the new value and go to the next parameter; - 8.
-When you want to return to the "Standard display" push the (U) button for more than 5 seconds.
+The control will restart automatically when the parameter modification procedure will be manually ended. - 4.
+Press (P) button; - 5.
+The instrument will show on the upper display the acronym of the first parameter promoted to this level and on the lower display its value. - 6.
+By and buttons assign to this parameter the desired value; - 7.
+Press the P button in order to memorize the new value and go to the next parameter; - 8.
+When you want to return to the "Standard display" push the \bigcirc U button for more than 5 seconds.